 Effectively Unlimited Hot Water

 So how do hot water dispensers work?
-Simple: you install a small point of use water heater like this 5/8 gallon Forever Hot Tank to your sink, which maintains a separate, smaller store of very hot water for your drinking needs.
+Simple: you install a small point of use water heater beneath your sink to maintain a separate, smaller store of very hot water for your drinking needs.
 With the ability to put out about 60 cups of hot hot water an hour, I’d be willing to bet that even the thirstiest tea or cocoa seeker won’t be able to drink a hot water dispenser dry.
-Plus, most of Whitehaus’s hot water dispensers are self-sealing (meaning that when you let go of the handle, the water turns off), so you won’t have to worry about a cat, small child, or absentminded housemate getting burnt or wasting the water by leaving it on.
+Plus, most hot water dispensers are self-sealing (meaning that when you let go of the handle, the water turns off), so you won’t have to worry about a cat, small child, or absentminded housemate getting burnt or wasting the water by leaving it on.

 What all this comes down to, really, is that installing a hot water dispenser is a great way to streamline your kitchen design, whether you hate your bulky water filter (on your faucet or in your fridge!) or if you’re bogged down with gadgets from trying to make the perfect morning brew.
-Something like this Forever Hot hot water dispenser installs perfectly either in a separate prep sink or right alongside your main kitchen faucet, can be picked to match another Whitehaus kitchen faucet, and totally eliminates the need for everything from your tea kettle to that huge Sparklets water stand.
+Hot water dispensers install perfectly either in a separate prep sink or right alongside your main kitchen faucet, can typically be chosen to match the style of your main faucet, and totally eliminates the need for everything from your tea kettle to that huge Sparklets water stand.